qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 Specifying the full path name is a safety feature: it anticipates the possibility that the user may have a search path for commands on which some other program named bash appears before the shell.
 (Unfortunately, the requirement for full path names makes #! lines nonportable, since shells and other interpreters may be installed in different places on different machines.) ■

-## 3CHECK YOUR UNDERSTANDING

-*
+3**CHECK YOUR UNDERSTANDING** 1.
 Give a plausible one-sentence deﬁnition of “scripting language.”
-  2.
-  List the principal ways in which scripting languages differ from conventional “systems” languages.
+2. List the principal ways in which scripting languages differ from conventional “systems” languages.
+3. From what two principal sets of ancestors are modern scripting languages descended?

-  3.
-  From what two principal sets of ancestors are modern scripting languages descended?
-### 4.
-What IBM creation is generally considered the ﬁrst general-purpose scripting language?
+## 4. What IBM creation is generally considered the ﬁrst general-purpose scripting language?

-### 6.
-How does the notion of* context* in Perl differ from coercion?
+## 6. How does the notion of* context* in Perl differ from coercion?

-### 7.
-What is* globbing*?
+## 7. What is* globbing*?
 What is a* wildcard*?
-8.
-What is a* pipe* in Unix?
+8. What is a* pipe* in Unix?
 What is* redirection*?

-*
-  Describe the three standard I/O streams provided to every Unix process.
+## 9. Describe the three standard I/O streams provided to every Unix process.
 10. Explain the signiﬁcance of the #! convention in Unix shell scripts.

 **DESIGN & IMPLEMENTATION**

-### 14.4 Magic numbers

-When the Unix kernel is asked to execute a ﬁle (via the execve system call), it checks the ﬁrst few bytes of the ﬁle for a “magic number” that indicates the ﬁle’s type.
+14.4 Magic numbers When the Unix kernel is asked to execute a ﬁle (via the execve system call), it checks the ﬁrst few bytes of the ﬁle for a “magic number” that indicates the ﬁle’s type.
 Some values correspond to directly executable object ﬁle formats.
 UnderLinux, for example, the ﬁrst four bytes of an object ﬁle are 0x7f45_4c46 (*⟨*del*⟩*ELF in ASCII).
 Under Mac OS X they are 0xfeed_face.
 If the ﬁrst two bytes are 0x2321 (#! in ASCII), the kernel assumes that the ﬁle is a script, and reads subsequent characters to ﬁnd the name of the interpreter.
 The #! convention in Unix is the main reason that most scripting languages use # as the opening comment delimiter.
 Early versions of sh used the no-op command (:) as a way to introduce comments.
 Joy’s C shell introduced #, whereupon some versions of sh were modiﬁed to launch csh when asked to execute a script that appeared to begin with a C shell comment.
 This mecha- nism evolved into the more general mechanism used in many (though not all) variants of Unix today.

-## 14.2.2** Text Processing and Report Generation**
+14.2.2** Text Processing and Report Generation**

 Shell languages tend to be heavily string-oriented.
 Commands are strings, parsed into lists of words.
 Variables are string-valued.
 Variable expansion mechanisms allow the user to extract preﬁxes, sufﬁxes, or arbitrary substrings.
 Concatenation is indicated by simple juxtaposition.
 There are elaborate quoting conventions.
 Few more conventional languages have similar support for strings.
 At the same time, shell languages are clearly not intended for the sort of text manipulation commonly performed in editors like emacs or vim.
 Search and substitution, in particular, are missing, and many other tasks that editors accom- plish with a single keystroke—insertion, deletion, replacement, bracket match- ing, forward and backward motion—would be awkward to implement, or simply make no sense, in the context of the shell.
 For repetitive text manipulation it is natural to want to automate the editing process.
 Tools to accomplish this task constitute the second principal class of ancestors for modern scripting languages.